crateio/distutils2/docs/source/distutils/setupscript.rst

 (for final pre-release release testing).
 Some examples:

 0.1.0
-    the first, experimental release of a package
+    the first, experimental release of a project

 1.0.1a2
     the second alpha release of the first patch version of 1.0